How to Sue Someone to Court in Nigeria (Complete Guide)

 Also read: Best law firms in Nigeria: Top 10

-Procedures to sue someone to court in Nigeria
+Procedures for taking someone to court in Nigeria

 To sue anyone to court in Nigeria, the first thing you need to do is to get yourself a lawyer, to make things easy for you.
 You can check here to see the best lawyers in Nigeria.
 It is the job of a lawyer to advise you on the strength of your case, thereby advising you to continue with the lawsuit or to jettison the matter.